About the scholarship

 These scholarships, valued up to 50% of tuition fees for any single undergraduate degree (excluding the Medical Program) or 100% tuition for any diploma program, are awarded to Aboriginal or Torres Strait Islander students who have demonstrated extracurricular involvement, leadership potential and academic achievements.

-Download the Bond University Indigenous Scholarship information flyer.
+Download a copy of the Bond University Indigenous Scholarship information flyer.

 Several Bond University Indigenous Scholarships will be available to students of Aboriginal or Torres Strait Islander descent (as defined by ABSTUDY).